 \section{Abstract}

-We consider nonlinear model predictive control (MPC) schemes using surrogate models in the optimization step based on input-output data only.
+We consider nonlinear model predictive control (MPC) schemes \karl{without stabilizing terminal conditions, where the model used in the optimization step is generated} based on input-output data only.
 We establish exponential stability for sufficiently long prediction horizons assuming exponential stabilizability and a proportional error bound.
-Moreover, we verify the imposed condition on the approximation using kernel interpolation and demonstrate the practical applicability to nonlinear systems with a numerical example.
+Moreover, we verify the imposed condition on the approximation using kernel interpolation and demonstrate the practical applicability to nonlinear systems \karl{by numerical simulations}.